YCoeusZ/OAM6GH5slDAHadnQ/README.md

 Predict if a customer is happy or not based on the answers they give to questions asked.

-KPI: The official KPI is Accuracy score.
+KPI: The official KPI is the Accuracy Score.
 The indicated goal is "Reach 73% accuracy score or above".

 ## Baseline (trivial) Model